Paranoid-Pufferfish/alexandria-library/README.md

 #### Accounts
 The platform will have three types of accounts : *External(Student/Teacher)*, *Library Staff* and *Admins*.
 Where registration is possible for External accounts, Admins and Staff need to be added manually through the Administration interface.

+##### Guest Mode
+Guest(or Account-less) mode lets the user browse the catalogue and see available books and related details.
+Only data that is logged is checked books for analytics and statistics sake

+##### External users
+Users who signed up will have a user account that lets them check their inventory/rented books, their rent history, and extend deadlines, or get notified about delays.
 >[!NOTE]
->It's also possible to browse the catalogue with no account, in *Guest* mode.

-In Addition to browsing the book catalogue, External accounts can also track their rented books, their rent history, and their delays & penalties, and the possibility to extend the rental period on demand.
+>Practically speaking, there is no difference between a student and a professor account, though this may change in the future.

+##### Staff & Admins
-Library Staff are the ones allowed to rent a book to someone, and also mark it as returned, they also have access to the rental history of all other accounts and add and remove books to the inventory.
+Staff and Admins have the required authorizations to assign a book to an External account, mark it as returned, check global & user specific histories and add and remove books from the global inventory and import/export data.
+Admins are the only ones who can add Campuses and create Staff accounts.
->[!IMPORTANT]
-> A Staff member can only do operations on books and users that share the same Campus as them

-All three types will be the same entity, differentiated by a ROLE Foreign Key(More in the Database Section)

 #### Database
 TODO